alasca-association/tarook/docs/user/reference/options/yk8s.terraform.rst

 ^^^^^^^^^^^^^^

-Gitlab Terraform backend
+Gitlab OpenTofu backend
 """"""""""""""""""""""""

-To activate automatic backend of Terraform statefiles to Gitlab, adapt the Terraform section of your config: set `gitlab_backend` to True, set the URL of the Gitlab project and the name of the Gitlab state object.
+To activate automatic backend of OpenTofu statefiles to Gitlab, adapt the OpenTofu section of your config: set `gitlab_backend` to True, set the URL of the Gitlab project and the name of the Gitlab state object.